The Impact of Technology on Supply Chain Management

 Today many asset-lite carriers leverage smartphone technology.
 Using apps, proprietary programs and mobile interfaces, smartphone technology uses the pings from that smartphone that’s sitting with the driver and create a breadcrumb trail of how freight is being tracked.
 Also, applications on the backend enable a driver to signature capture information and create a proof of delivery.

 Smartphones give an open network of carriers the ability to act like a closed-fleet network.
 Companies are able to get the same kind of status information from a cell phone that is available via proprietary technology or in a controlled IVMS/Electronic Logging Devices (ELDs) global unit.
+To hear more about focusing on individual employees view here.

 3. Tighter Communication and Community